Nat Cohen: Early features

-Anglo-Amalgamated began to produce half hour featurettes at a cost of £10,000 then moved into features.
+Anglo-Amalgamated began to produce half hour featurettes at a cost of £10,000 then moved into features which were generally made out of Merton Park Studios.
 Their early films included Ghost Ship (1952), Crow Hollow (1952), and Wide Boy (1952).
 They started to make films with American stars such as Street of Shadows (1953) which had Cesar Romero.
-They also had success with comedies such as Glad Tidings (1953).
+They also had success with comedies such as Glad Tidings (1953), adaptations of Edgar Wallace and travelogues.
+Many of these films were sold to television.

-Cohen's first film of note was The Sleeping Tiger (1954), starring Alexis Smith and Dirk Bogarde, and directed by Joseph Losey, an American expatriate making the first of many movies in Britain.
+Cohen's first film of note was The Sleeping Tiger (1954), starring Alexis Smith and Dirk Bogarde, and directed by Joseph Losey, an American expatriate who had moved to Britain because he had been greylisted.
+Losey later said he was "very grateful to people like Nat Cohen, whom I don't very much like.
+He was prepared to employ me and it was essential for me to work."
+Losey later made The Intimate Stranger (1956) for Cohen.

+Other movies included Portrait of Alison, Johnny You're Wanted and Assignment Abroad.

 Cat Girl (1957) began relationship between Anglo-Amalgamated and American International Pictures.
+In 1958 Cohen returned from the US with a deal to distribute 28 films.

-The relationship with AIP resulted in Horrors of the Black Museum (1959), Circus of Horrors (1960), and Konga (1961).
+The relationship with AIP resulted in British shot films such as Horrors of the Black Museum (1959), The Headless Ghost, Circus of Horrors (1960), and Konga (1961).

 Box-office success

 Cohen had a big box office success with The Tommy Steele Story (1957), one of the most popular movies of the year in Britain.
-They followed it with The Duke Wore Jeans (1958).
+They followed it with The Duke Wore Jeans (1958) and Tommy the Toreador.
+"We've got to make films for teenagers these days," he said.
+These included a film version of Six-Five Special (1958).